kelseypeltz/BlackjackProject/README.md

 ![logo](https://user-images.githubusercontent.com/77644658/208007591-446b96e7-038b-4d80-b3a4-999ae8a9e418.png)

 Our research on various rule changes led us to a website curated by Michael Shackleford, a professor of actuarial science and mathematics at the University of Nevada, Las Vegas.
-On his site, he posts reports taken from the monthly Current Blackjack News survey.
+On his site, [Wizard Of Vegas](https://wizardofvegas.com/guides/blackjack-survey/) he posts reports taken from the monthly Current Blackjack News survey.
 By scraping the Wizard of Odds and Wizard of Vegas websites, we were able to get a database with every Las Vegas casino and their respective rules for their blackjack tables:

 ```
 from bs4 import BeautifulSoup